mvaganov/CmdLineAsteroids/notes.md

 	to a very keen-eyed observer, this will look like a strange stutter, where the game slows down a lot, and then speeds up a lot, over the course of only a few milliseconds. the proper solution to this problem would not be a change to the timing system, but a change to the code causing the lag spike.
 The `ThrottleUpdate` function is used to smooth out frames, and reduce CPU burden.
-The `ThrottleWithoutConsoleKeyPress` interrrupts the throttling when a keypress is detected, so that the game always updates quickly to user input, even if the framerate is set to be low. lets test this out.
+The `ThrottleWithoutConsoleKeyPress` interrupts the throttling when a keypress is detected, so that the game always updates quickly to user input, even if the framerate is set to be low. lets test this out.

 ### scene